David Justh

 What motivates people to travel?
 Which information sources do they trust?
 Which devices do they prefer?
 What kinds of emotional bonds are formed?

-On behalf of one of the world’s largest travel excursion sites — and in a bid to make the site more navigable, relatable, sticky, and resilient — I conducted an expert review of booking processes and a narrative meta-synthesis of primary research to systematically assess multiple dimensions that surround travel planning.
-With 116 participants, rich data coding allowed this inquiry to move from the abstract to the concrete, and substantively address attributes related to:
+On behalf of one of the world’s largest travel excursion sites — and in a bid to make the site more navigable, relatable, sticky, and resilient — I conducted an expert review of booking processes and a meta-analysis of primary research reports to systematically assess multiple dimensions surrounding travel planning.
+With 116 participants, rich data coding techniques allowed the inquiry to move from the abstract to the concrete, and substantively address attributes related to:

 • Brand loyalty